Taiizor/Conforyon/README.md

 # *Conforyon moved to the [Skylark](https://github.com/Taiizor/Skylark) repo*

+The [sources](https://github.com/Taiizor/Skylark/tree/develop/src/Skylark.Standard) and [issues](https://github.com/Taiizor/Skylark/issues?q=is%3Aopen+is%3Aissue) for Conforyon have moved to the [Skylark repo](https://github.com/Taiizor/Skylark).

 New issues and PRs should be posted at the [Skylark repo](https://github.com/Taiizor/Skylark).

 Please don't post new issues or PRs in this repo.